SLLEN: Semantic-aware Low-light Image Enhancement Network: Performance Evaluation

+In our experiments, the public datasets (LOL-train \cite{Chen2018Retinex} and LSRW~\cite{LSRW}) consisting of low-light images with different exposure levels and the semantic segmentation datesets \cite{Everingham10} were employed to train SSaN and LLEmN, respectively.
 We implement our framework with PyTorch on an NVIDIA 3090Ti GPU.
 During training, the batch size and the learning rate applied are initialized as $6$ and $1\times 10^{-4}$, respectively.
 The convolution operators used in SLLEN are all set to be $3 \times 3$.
 ADAM optimizer is utilized with default parameters for the training of SLLEN.